cowhorse7/startup/notes.md

 helps remove logic for parsing endpoints and mapping requests to resources because there is only one endpoint(the query) *client now has power to consume resources of server--no clear boundaries common GraphQL packages provide support for schema implementations with database adaptors for query support.

+--

+web applications often need to store application/user data, such as profile, structure, gameplay info, usage, billing, etc, persistently.
+SQL databases are the historically used things, but now we tend to use NoSQL solutions, such as Redis, MongoDB, Neo4J, and ElasticSearch, which specialize in certain aspects of a program
+*we will be using MongoDB, which uses JSON objects as its core model consider a collection as a large array of javascript objects Mongo has no strict schema requirements to add a new field to a Mongo collection, insert the field into the document(s) as desired.
+If it doesn't match, then the document won't match the query criteria when called upon. install Mongo, make a client object (with username/password/hostname), then insert/query for documents.
+When inserting a document, if the database collection of intended destination does not exist, it will be created. to query for documents, use the 'find' function on the collection obj.
+Note that find is asynchronous so we use 'await' (afterwards) to ensure the promise(s) have resolved before moving on.
+If you do not supply parameters to 'find', you will receive all docs in collection with a managed data service, your service will grow or shrink to support the desired capacity-- in short, take care of itself.
+*we will use data service Atlas with MongoDB